Need Help? Give us a call.

 “The Peter Principle” answers the question you’ve probably asked before: “Why do things go wrong?”
 This book will help you address your point of weakness and develop a plan to move forward.

 Most importantly, “The Peter Principle” will teach you how to recognize when you’ve reached the “point of incompetence” and you need to hire new people to grow your business.
 The book will reinforce the idea that great people make great businesses—and the ability to find and hire good people can make or break your business.

 You might spend a lot of time familiarizing yourself with what makes a business great, but do you know what can totally sink a business?
 If you’re a new entrepreneur, you might not know what to watch out for.

-“The Founder’s Dilemma” is all about identifying mistakes before you make them.
-Consider this one of the best business books for knowing how not to fail.
+“The Founder’s Dilemma” is all about identifying small business mistakes before you make them.
+Consider this one of the best books for entrepreneurs who want to learn how not to fail.
 Wasserman studied the good, bad, and ugly of running a small business to give you the tools you need to avoid bad decisions.
 So if you need help running your business smoothly, use “The Founder’s Dilemma” to steer clear of hazards.

 “The Obstacle Is the Way” doesn’t totally focus on running a business, but it can teach you how to overcome the challenges of running a business and move toward progress.
 It’ll require you to think like a philosopher, but the book gives great insight on the core principles of being a great business owner.

 Sometimes things go wrong for your business because everything’s just so complicated.
-And while complexity is necessary in some business ideas and processes, it often just adds complications.
+And while complexity is necessary in some business ideas and processes, it often just adds problems.

 In “The Simplicity Cycle,” Ward emphasizes how important it is for you to balance complexity and simplicity so that your business runs smoothly.
 He’ll teach you how to identify problems, how to fix them, and when you need to simplify your business.